 If your customers use both iOS and Android devices, you’ll have three options:

-If you’re choosing one platform to start, the difference in cost will mostly depend on how long development takes, as rates for iOS and Android development are more or less similar — unless you decide to hire a US-based outsourcing team, in which case Android development rates are likely to be higher.
-In South America and India, iOS development costs more, though the difference isn’t very big.
+If you’re choosing one platform to start with, the difference in cost will mostly depend on how long the development takes.
+Rates for iOS and Android development are more or less similar — unless you decide to hire a US-based app dev team, in which case Android development rates are likely to be higher.
+In South America and India, iOS development costs a little bit more than Android.

 Building an Android mobile app generally takes longer, one of the reasons being that your team will need to test on a wider range of devices.